14 Home Coffee Bar Ideas That Turn Any Corner Into Your Own Café

 Step 1: Understand Your Coffee Routine

-If you brew just one pour over each morning plus switch to decaf at night, your needs differ from a household that empties an entire drip pot by late morning.
+If you brew one pour-over in the morning and switch to decaf at night, your setup will look very different from a household that empties a full drip pot before noon.

 Step 2: Pick the Right Spot